jestir1234/BeatHub/README.md

 # Beathub

-BeatHub is a music streaming web application, built with Ruby on Rails and React/Redux.
+BeatHub is a music streaming application, built with Ruby on Rails and React/Redux.

 :notes:  [BeatHub][heroku]  :notes: